Reading and Disciplinary Language at GAA

 Parents often ask, how can they support their child at home?
 Encouraging children to read for pleasure is research proven to aid progress across the entire school curriculum and continues to benefit children into adulthood.
 Reading for pleasure broadens the world for children, they can visit new places, meet new characters, explore new ideas and use their imagination to experience a range of contexts and settings.

 To support our students to read for pleasure, we have a well stocked, newly re-fitted school library.
-All students in KS3 have fortnightly library lessons.
-All form groups have a fiction book they read as a class, aloud during form time.
-In addition we subscribe to Accelerated Reader and their online library – Myon https://www.myon.co.uk/login/ and students will receive their login details in their English lessons.
+All students in KS3 have a library induction lesson and the library is open at break time, lunch time and for a range of after school clubs from Monday to Thursday.
+All form groups have a fiction book they read as a class, aloud during Reg and Read (scroll down for more information on Reg and Read and our GAA literary canon).
 Please see below our recommended reading lists for each key stage and a simple guide to aid reading at home.

 Reading for Comprehension